Polynomials with core entropy zero: Bifurcation from simplicial tuning

 We remark that Definition \ref{defn:adm} is a generalization of admissible angled tree maps in \cite[\S 3]{L21a}.
 See the reference for a discussion on necessities of the conditions.
-A similar inductive argument as in \cite[Theorem 4.1]{L21a} on the degree of the mapping scheme $\mathcal{S}$ gives that \begin{theorem} Let $(F: (\mathcal{T}, \mathcal{P}) \rightarrow (\mathcal{T}, \mathcal{P}), \delta, \alpha)$ be an admissible angled forest map modeled on $\mathcal{S}$.
-Then it is realizable. \end{theorem}
+A similar inductive argument as in \cite[Theorem 4.1]{L21a} on the degree of the mapping scheme $\mathcal{S}$ yields: